-- 5 In this study we are primarily interested in convection in the cusps.
-In order to distinguish the cusps from the polar caps the Tsyganenko and Stern T96 magnetic field model (Tsyganenko and Stern, 1996) was used.
+In this study we are primarily interested in convection in the cusps.
+In order to distinguish the cusps from the polar caps, the Tsyganenko and Stern T96 magnetic field model (Tsyganenko and Stern, 1996) was used.
 The reason we chose to use the older model is because we use a statistical approach with over 10 years of data.
-On these time scales, the newer models (e.g., Tsyganenko, 2002; Tsyganenko and Sitnov, 2005) and older magnetic models do not differ much in the regions relevant for this study. - 10 We identify the cusp regions using the T96 model: The cusps have open field lines which stretch beyond magnetopause.
-(Since the T96 model is only valid inside the magnetosphere, field lines outside of the magnetosphere are represented as parallel with the IMF.)
-An example is given in the left panel of Figure 1; cusp field lines are represented in red.
+On these timescales, the newer models (e.g., Tsyganenko, 2002; Tsyganenko and Sitnov, 2005) and older magnetic models do not differ much in the regions relevant for this study.

+We identify the cusp regions using the T96 model: the cusps have open field lines which stretch beyond the magnetopause.
+(Since the T96 model is only valid inside the magnetosphere, field lines outside of the magnetosphere are represented as parallel to the IMF.)
+An example is given in Fig. 1a; cusp field lines are represented in red.
 We also include plasma mantle data in order to compare our results with Slapak et al. (2017).
 The plasma mantle, in our study, is chosen as the neighboring regions of the cusp based on the T96 model.
-The average cusp latitudinal extent in ionosphere is around 4° - 15 (Newell and Meng, 1987; Burch, 1973).
-Using model for data selection may not be the most accurate method, but measurements are certainly not in the solar wind (EDI does not work in solar wind).
+The average cusp latitudinal extent in the ionosphere is around 4° (Newell and Meng, 1987; Burch, 1973).
+Using the model for data selection may not be the most accurate method, but measurements are certainly not in the solar wind (EDI does not work in the solar wind).
 Measurements may be in polar caps in some cases, but we are working with grand averages.
-The convection velocity obtained form the cusps would not be very different from the one in the polar caps (unlike the parallel velocities which are strongly modulated by heating).
-Also, the convection velocities obtained from EDI seem sensible, and are what we would expect in the cusps (100-1000 m/s in ionosphere).
+The convection velocity obtained from the cusps would not be very different from the one in the polar caps (unlike the parallel velocities, which are strongly modulated by heating).
+Also, the convection velocities obtained from EDI seem sensible and are what we would expect in the cusps (100-1000 m s-1 in the ionosphere).

-We traced field lines from regions adjacent to the above determined cusps to the ionosphere.
+We traced field lines from regions adjacent to the abovedetermined cusps to the ionosphere.
 If the tracing landed within 2° poleward of the cusp, we characterized them as plasma mantle data.
-The schematic representation is shown in figure 1.
-The left panel shows the boundary cusp field lines (red) and boundary plasma mantle field line (blue) in the XZ{GSM} plane.
-The right panel depicts cusp (red) and plasma mantle (blue) areas in the ionosphere.
+The schematic representation is shown in Fig. 1.
+Panel a shows the boundary cusp field lines (red) and boundary plasma mantle field line (blue) in the XZ{GSM} plane.
+Panel b depicts cusp (red) and plasma mantle (blue) areas in the ionosphere.
 For this representation we have assumed longitudinal symmetry of the ionospheric cusps.

-Using the TS96 model to extract 1-minute cusp and plasma mantle measurements, the total number of EDI measurements is 1130 hours (448 hours are from the cusps), whereof 478 (163 from cusps) hours of data are from the northern hemisphere, and 652 (285 from cusps) hours are from the southern hemisphere.
-The larger number of measurements from the southern be hemisphere is a consequence of the Cluster orbit precession.
-We have more EDI observations from the plasma mantle than from the cusp, since the variable cusp magnetic field reduces the number of good quality EDI measurements ("good quality" label is given in Cluster Science Archive according to the series of criteria explained in EDI user guide (Georgescu et al., 2010)).
+Using the TS96 model to extract 1 min cusp and plasma mantle measurements, the total number of EDI measurements is 1130 h (448 h are from the cusps), whereof 478 h (163 h from cusps) of data are from the Northern Hemisphere and 652 h (285 h from cusps) are from the Southern Hemisphere.
+The larger number of measurements from the Southern Hemisphere is a consequence of the Cluster orbit precession.
+We have more EDI observations from the plasma mantle than from the cusp, since the variable cusp magnetic field reduces the number of good quality EDI measurements (the "good quality" label is given in the Cluster Science Archive according to the series of criteria explained in the EDI user guide (Georgescu et al., 2010)).

 Figure 1.
 Schematic representation of the cusp and plasma mantle regions determined from the T96 model.
-The left panel depicts boundary field lines in the XZ{GSM} plane.
-The right panel depicts schematic (symmetric) areas of the cusp and plasma mantle in the polar cap.
-The cusp is represented with red, and plasma mantle with blue.
+Panel (a) depicts boundary field lines in the XZ{GSM} plane.
+Panel (b) depicts schematic (symmetric) areas of the cusp and plasma mantle in the polar cap.
+The cusp is represented with red and the plasma mantle with blue.